 "I am the LORD thy God, which brought thee out of the land of Egypt: open thy mouth wide, and I will fill it."

-While the above verse is probably referring to miracles of the past in which the Lord provided for His children during their forty years of wandering through the wilderness, and thus is a promise of the Lord's provision, it also reflects a spiritual reality as well.
-As the Apostle Peter informs us in his first Epistle, in a sense, we are all spiritual children; we are babes; and similar to a real mother, the Lord has an unlimited supply of Spiritual Milk from which we can draw our spiritual nourishment, as we see by the following verse:
+While the previous verse is probably referring to miracles of the past in which the Lord provided for the Israelites during their forty years of wandering through the wilderness, and thus is a promise of the Lord's provision, it also reflects a spiritual reality as well.
+As the Apostle Peter informs us in his first Epistle, in a sense, we are all spiritual children.
+We are babes; and similar to a real mother, the Lord has an unlimited supply of "spiritual milk" from which we can draw our spiritual nourishment, as we see by the following verse: